 - Yet the Lord stood beside me and strengthened me, so that through me, the proclamation might be fully accomplished and all the gentiles might hear.
 And I was delivered from the lion’s mouth.

 - The Lord will deliver me from every wicked deed and will preserve me for His heavenly kingdom; to whom be the glory through the ages of the ages.
 Amen.

 - Greet Prisca1“Prisca” is a more familiar, diminutive form of Priscilla.
 It was likely a nickname. and Aquila, also the household of Onesiphorus.

 - Erastus remained in Corinth.
 And with Trophimus being sick, I left him in Miletus.

-- Make haste to come to me before winter.
+- Make haste to come before winter.
 Eubulus greets you, and Pudens, and Linus, and Claudia, and all the brothers.

 - The Lord be with your spirit.
 Grace be with you all.
 [Amen]

 Next: The Book of Titus